UPDATE: This article was originally posted on October 3, 2018. It has been updated with new information and tips below.

 2.1.
 Essay 1 Tips

 Why are you pursuing an MBA and why now?
-How will the distinct Tuck MBA contribute to achieving your career goals and aspirations?
-(300 words)
+How will the distinct Tuck MBA contribute to achieving your goals and aspirations?
+What particular aspects of Tuck will be instrumental in your growth?”
+(2000 characters)

-Finally, prove you really want to attend Tuck by devoting the majority of your question to showing how you plan to navigate the school and its many offerings during your 2 years in Hanover.
+In the second part of the essay, show why an MBA at Tuck is the key to making it all work.
+Devote the majority of this section to showing how you plan to navigate the school and its many offerings during your 2 years in Hanover.
 I always encourage candidates to start answering these types of Why XYZ School questions by considering, “If you do X MBA at this school how will the person you become be different than if you attended Y MBA?”

 Finally, since Tuck has such a distinctive culture, make sure you include some sort of statement on why this type of culture is important to you.